If you've blocked our ad, please consider unblocking it.

 Everything mentioned here is assumed to apply to both the Game Boy (International) and Game Boy Color (Japanese) versions of the game, unless stated otherwise.

-Check to see if the Super Game Boy border is present unused in the Japanese version.
+Check to see if the Super Game Boy border is present or unused in the Japanese version.

 - 1 Glitched Rattly